 Many of us could identify with Mr. Robin Williams because, in spite of being a wonderful person, he still faced the same struggles many of us encounter.
 One out of ten Americans struggle with some form of substance abuse and many more suffer from depression.
 Robin Williams suffered from severe depression and had bouts with alcohol and drug addiction, yet he was known for his incredible career, kindness and extraordinary personality.
 Robin Williams’ life reminded us to not let our struggles define us, but rather continue to overcome them and strive to be something better.
 May Robin Williams’ death remind us of the necessity to seek help and reach out to those in need of our support.

-Note: This is an abridged version of Dr. Von Stieff’s article which can be found in its entirety in the October edition of The Sober World, page 6.
+Note: This is an abridged version of Dr. Von Stieff’s article which can be found in its entirety in on The Sober World website, the October edition.
 You can also learn more about his treatment methods and Brain In Balance book on his YouTube Channel.